 Garlic powder – make sure to use garlic powder, not garlic salt.

 Combine the dry ingredients in a large bowl.
-Melt the butter microwave or on the stovetop.
+Melt the butter in the microwave.
 In a separate bowl mix the cold buttermilk with the slightly cooled melted butter.
-Stir until the butter makes small clumps.

 Pour the wet ingredients into the flour mixture and stir until just combined.